wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 ### Bridging Multiple Tokens

-Because the CoreRelayer can handle delivery of multiple messages, you can call the Token Bridge module multiple times in the same transaction using the same nonce and all the VAAs will be included in the delivery array.
+Because the WormholeRelayer can handle delivery of multiple messages, you can call the Token Bridge module multiple times in the same transaction using the same nonce and all the VAAs will be included in the delivery array.
 This is great for scenarios where an action results in tokens being sent to two different locations, or multiple tokens needing to be sent atomically.

 ### Broadcasting and Multidelivery